alterNERDtive/EDDiscovery-wiki/Using-the-SPanel.md

 ![dividers](http://i.imgur.com/9zm1lzu.png)

 Move the dividers to configure your window.
-Note if you change what fields are shown, the divers are reset to their default values.
+Note if you change what fields are shown, the dividers are reset to their default values.